tux4kids/Tuxpaint-Android/README.md

-TuxPaint-Android
+Tux Paint-Android
 ================
-This is TuxPaint on Android.
+This is Tux Paint on Android.

 Background
 ==========
-TuxPaint has been ported from SDL1 to SDL2.
+Tux Paint has been ported from SDL1 to SDL2.
-Thus TuxPaint-Android will try to port current TuxPaint to Android platform.
+Thus Tux Paint-Android will try to port current Tux Paint to Android platform.
-Currently the tuxpaint source code is based on [tuxpaint-sdl2](http://sourceforge.net/p/tuxpaint-sdl2/code/ci/sdl2.0/tree/) maintained by Pere Pujal i Carabantes with head commit b48c069b2ff6a0cabf82ec086ff6ef563eaaf3d3.
+Currently this Tux Paint source code is based on [tuxpaint-sdl2](http://sourceforge.net/p/tuxpaint-sdl2/code/ci/sdl2.0/tree/) maintained by Pere Pujal i Carabantes with head commit b48c069b2ff6a0cabf82ec086ff6ef563eaaf3d3.
 The main work includes:

 1. port SDL2, SDL2_image, SDL2_ttf, SDL2_mixer, libpng, gettext, FriBiDi libraries to Android.
-2. based on these libraries and SDL2 Android template project, port current tuxpaint source code to Android.
+2. based on these libraries and SDL2 Android template project, port current Tux Paint source code to Android.
-3. extend tuxpaint further to make tuxpaint welcomed on Android.
+3. extend Tux Paint further to make Tux Paint welcomed on Android.

 Project
 ========
-* TuxPaint-Android/
+* Tux Paint-Android/
   * AndroidManifest.xml
     package manifest.
 Among others, it contains the class name of the main Activity and the package name of the application.
   * build.properties